 Keep your hands in sight.
 If you are to carry any action intended to overpower the road blockers, ensure you are ready for it full scale – not to allow yourself to be captured by to overcome the enemy.
 Without your numerical advantage and some self-defense materials, engaging the armed road blockers will usually not be advisable.

-If staying in the vehicle is not possible, stay together with others – avoid wondering around alone at a road block, especially if you are female.
+If staying in the vehicle is not possible, stay together with others – avoid wandering around alone at a roadblock, especially if you are female.

 Keep all doors locked and if possible, windows closed.

 Avoid taking pictures of military checkpoints, roadblocks or facilities (the military will likely suspect that you are gathering information for the liberation forces to use in attacking them).
 If things start getting off hand and you can hide and take some videos or pictures, that is good.
 Quickly upload on social media, especially Facebook or WhatsApp and then delete immediately.

 The agents of Cameroun in the name of police, gendarmes, BIRs, etc are kidnapping many of our Ambazonia citizens.
 Over four hundred (400) of our citizens have been kidnapped in the last six months and are in bunkers, maximum detention prisons, or unmarked mass graves today.
 The abduction of our citizens as a prisoner of war has become the new daily normal.
 You can take certain measures to avoid being kidnapped/abducted during your travel: